Backlash (2001): Main event

-In the main event, The Two-Man Power Trip (Stone Cold Steve Austin and Triple H) faced The Brothers of Destruction (Kane and The Undertaker) in a Tag team match for The Brothers of Destruction's WWF Tag Team Championship, Triple H's WWF Intercontinental Championship and Austin's WWF Championship.
-Triple H performed a Pedigree on Kane and Austin pinned Kane but Undertaker broke up the pinfall.
-Kane performed an Enziguiri on Austin, causing Austin to collide with the referee.
-Undertaker performed a Last Ride on Triple H but the referee did not see the tag, voiding the pinfall.
+In the main event, The Two-Man Power Trip (Stone Cold Steve Austin and Triple H) faced The Brothers of Destruction (Kane and The Undertaker) in a tag team match for The Brothers of Destruction's WWF Tag Team Championship, Triple H's WWF Intercontinental Championship and Austin's WWF Championship.
+Triple H performed a Pedigree on Kane and Austin pinned Kane but The Undertaker broke up the pinfall.
+Kane performed an Enzuigiri on Austin, causing Austin to collide with the referee.
+The Undertaker performed a Last Ride on Triple H but the referee did not see the tag, voiding the pinfall.
 Stephanie McMahon interfered, leading to Kane performing a Big Boot on McMahon.
 Vince McMahon interfered, handing Triple H his sledgehammer.
 Triple H hit Kane with the sledgehammer to win the match, retain the WWF Intercontinental Championship and Austin's WWF Championship and win the WWF Tag Team Championship.